 T +1 202 637 6166

 Frank Schweitzer's practice focuses on international trade and investment, market access, and public international law matters, and the representation of private sector and sovereign state clients in international trade and investment disputes, including litigation before the World Trade Organization (WTO).

 Frank's experience includes serving from 2009–2013 as associate general counsel in the Office of the US Trade Representative (USTR), Executive Office of the President.
 At USTR Frank was lead counsel for the United States in significant World Trade Organization litigation matters, including WTO panel proceedings and appeals before the Appellate Body.
 He also served as USTR legal counsel in trade agreement and investment treaty negotiations.
 Frank's government experience as a litigator, adviser, and treaty negotiator is balanced with broad private practice experience with leading global law firms (including previously with White & Case from 2001–2009), where he focused on WTO litigation, market access disputes, trade remedy proceedings and related litigation, NAFTA binational panel proceedings, and investment treaty arbitrations (ICSID and UNCITRAL).

-Frank's experience includes international trade and investment policy matters, treaty negotiations and accessions, and contentious and non-contentious matters involving U.S. laws regulating international trade, the WTO agreements, bilateral investment treaties (BITs), and bilateral, regional, and sectoral trade and investment agreements (NAFTA, CAFTA-DR, and the Energy Charter Treaty).
-His industry experience includes aerospace, cement, financial services, lumber, oil and gas, paper, power generation, semiconductors, steel, telecommunications, and uranium.
+Frank's experience spans a wide variety of contentious and non-contentious matters involving U.S. laws regulating international trade, the WTO agreements, bilateral investment treaties (BITs), and bilateral, regional, and sectoral trade and investment agreements (NAFTA, CAFTA-DR, and the Energy Charter Treaty).
+His industry experience includes a broad range of commodity and high technology products, the energy sector, and financial services.

 China – Certain Measures Affecting Electronic Payment Services (DS413) (Complainant: United States) (WT/DS413/R).
 Lead counsel for the United States in successful U.S. challenge to China's discriminatory measures affecting electronic payment services for card-based transactions in China, where the value of such transactions annually exceeds $1 trillion (the first WTO ruling to interpret the GATS Annex on Financial Services).